peerkar/liferay-gsearch/README.md

 Liferay GSearch is a modular and highly configurable, Google-like search application for Liferay 7.0 and 7.1 CE and DXP bringing many of the [features](https://github.com/peerkar/liferay-gsearch/wiki/About) missing in the standard Liferay search portlet available.

-This application gives you full control over query configuration and relevance and makes it possible to leverage contextual information like user segmenting in constructing the query.
-Its query rule engine makes it possible to build and stack conditions for clauses to be applied.
-It has multiple extension points for customization
+This application gives you full control over queries sent from Liferay to Elasticsearch and makes it possible to use user's contextual information in constructing the query.
+Its query rule engine makes it possible to create conditions for clauses.
+The application has multiple extension points for customization.

 ![Liferay GSearch](https://github.com/peerkar/liferay-gsearch/raw/master/gsearch-doc/screenshots/gsearch.gif)

 ## News
 * __(2018-12-23)__ Major version update, including:
 	* Streamlined custom Elasticsearch adapter installation: no more flooding to log
-	* Added a possibility to override facets, query and assettypes configuration from  client calling the core
+	* Configuration modularization.
+Added a possibility to override facets, query and assettypes configuration from  client calling the core
 	* New default item builder.
-Now most asset types can be added in the search without a need to write a new result item builder.
+Now support for most asset types can added just by adding a configuration entry without a need to write a new result item builder.
-	* Added more query type specific configuration options
+	* More query type specific configuration options
-	* New extensible query condition support.
+	* New, extensible query condition rule support.
 In the first phase there's support for keyword matches and Audience Targeting segment conditions.
 	* New content suggestions mode for Mini web portlet
-	* Added more configuration option for More Like This portlet
+	* Added more configuration options for More Like This portlet
-	* New Audience Targeting functionality.
-Now it's possible to use pure use segmenting as query conditions.
+	* New Audience Targeting integration.
+Now it's possible to use just the user segmenting as query conditions.
 	* Changed configuration syntax more Elasticsearch configuration like.
-	* Default configurations are now applied automatically on new install.
+	* Default configurations with examples are now set automatically on new install.
+Copying configuration files is not more needed
 * __(2018-11-15)__ Audience Targeting query contributor for 7.1 now [available](https://github.com/peerkar/liferay-gsearch/tree/master/binaries)
 * __(2018-11-05)__ New More Like This portlet using Elasticsearch MLT query.
 Google Maps result view.
 New facet selections bar.
 * __(2018-10-20)__ [Geolocation query contributor for 7.1 is now available](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).